kgdunn/pid-book/process-monitoring/process-monitoring.rst

 Shewhart chart limits were calculated with the assumption of **independent subgroups** (e.g. subgroup :math:`i` has no effect on subgroup :math:`i+1`).
 For a process with mild autocorrelation, the act of creating subgroups, with :math:`n` samples in each group, removes most, if not all, of the relationship between subgroups.
 However processes with heavy autocorrelation (slow moving processes sampled at a high rate, for example), will have LCL and UCL calculated from equation :eq:`shewhart-limits` that will raise false alarms too frequently.
 In these cases you can widen the limits, or remove the autocorrelation from the signal.
 More on this in the section on exponentially weighted moving average (EWMA) charts.

-Using Shewhart charts on **highly correlated quality variables**, usually on your final product measurement, can increase your type II (consumer's risk) dramatically.
+Using Shewhart charts on two or more **highly correlated quality variables**, usually on your final product measurement, can increase your type II (consumer's risk) dramatically.
 We will come back to this very important topic in the section on :ref:`latent variable models <SECTION-latent-variable-modelling>`.

+.. _monitoring-CUSUM-charts:

 CUSUM charts
 ==============